FenixEdu/oddjet/README.md

 These are meant to be used as user fields or in conditional structures that are dependent of the table's dimensions.

-### Conditional Content with Hidden/Conditional Text, Hidden Paragraphs and Hidden Sections
+### Conditional or Hidden Fields and Sections for Conditional Content

-ODDJET does not have any special mechanisms to deal with conditional content, relying completely on the structures made available in the ODF specification.
-To achieve proper separation of responsibilities most if not all the logic concerning the documents contents should be dealt with through these structures.
+ODDJET does not have any special mechanisms to deal with conditional content, relying completely on the structures made available in the ODF specification for the effect.
+To achieve proper separation of responsibilities most if not all the logic concerning the documents contents should be dealt with through them.

 The most common structures available are:
-* Conditional Text - Allows to choose between two text spans based on a condition.
+* Conditional Text Field - Allows to choose between two text spans based on a condition.
 Only regular text is allowed and both text spans are formated equaly and uniformely.
-* Hidden Text - Hides a span of text based on a condition.
+* Hidden Text Field - Hides a span of text based on a condition.
 Only regular text is allowed.
-* Hidden Paragraph - Hides a paragraph of text based on a condition.
+* Hidden Paragraph Field - Hides the paragraph of text where it is located based on a condition.
 The paragraph has no outstanding limitations.
 * Hidden Sections - Hides an entire section of the document based on a condition.
 The section has no outstanding limitations.

 These structures do not always cover all our needs, in which case it is necessary to include some logic while passing data to the Template class object, or force us to create complicated structures to realize simple logic tasks.
 An example of such a case is the inability to include fields in conditional or hidden text and of different formats in the former, forcing the duplication of the complete paragraph and the use of hidden paragraphs with opposing conditions.
 Future plans include implementing a solution to simplify these cases and improve the user experience.